yaal-coop/sheraf/README.md

 ## Documentation

-You can build it with the following commands, or read it on [hosted here](https://sheraf.readthedocs.io/en/latest/).
+You can build it with the following commands, or read it on [readthedocs](https://sheraf.readthedocs.io/en/latest/).

     poetry run tox -e doc
     open build/sphinx/html/index.html